 Our top tip if you do eat eggs with foil wrapped around (no judgement here) is collecting them all!
 Little bits of foil just slip through and get missed in the combing machine, so what you want to do is collect enough foil until you have a collection that’s roughly the size of a tennis ball.
 That way, it’ll be recycled properly.
 Alternatively, we recommend dropping small bits of foil into something like an aluminium can!

 And that’s what we have for you this Easter, P&P fam!
 We’re wishing you a lovely season of snoozing, relaxing and chocolate-related festivities.
-We’d love to see what you got up to and all your coffee love, so why not come check out our VIP Facebook group?
-It’s a small community of fellow coffee lovers who we spoil each week with free pods!
+We’d love to see what you got up to and all your coffee love.
+Tag us @podandparcel #podandparcel, and you could be featured on our socials and receive FREE coffee pods!

 You can sign up here.